Computing the Density of the Positivity Set for Linear Recurrence Sequences: Strongly Non-Degenerate Subsequences

 \subsection{Properties of the Subsequences}

 Let $0\le\ell<P$, we list a number of properties of the subsequence

 which we assume is not identically zero.
 We start by replacing the dependent roots as follows.

-The only case when the group $\mathcal M(\lambda_1,\ldots,\lambda_m)$ is trivial is when $m=1$, which implies that $\lambda_1=1$, because complex roots come as conjugate pairs (of the same multiplicity), and being a conjugate pair is a multiplicative relation.
+The only case when the group $\mathcal M(\lambda_1,\ldots,\lambda_m)$ is trivial is when $m=1$, which implies that $\lambda_1=1$, because complex roots come as conjugate pairs (of the same multiplicity), and being a conjugate pair is a multiplicative relation (for algebraic numbers on the unit circle).
 In this case, every problem that we treat becomes trivial.
 Therefore suppose that $m>1$.
 Then there exists some member of the basis \eqref{eq:basis} --- say $\vec b_1$ without loss of generality --- that has at least two non-zero coordinates.
 By definition,

 Suppose that $b_{1,m}\ne 0$.
 By using Euler's formula we see that we can write: